-The Council continues to face financial challenges as a result of the ongoing reduction in central government support and the need to fund budget pressures, while also operating in an environment where the continued impact of, and costs related to the Covid pandemic are uncertain.
+In addition to this, the Council continues to face financial challenges as a result of the ongoing reduction in central government support and the need to fund budget pressures.
+Ongoing delays to reforming Local Government funding is prolonging the period in which local councils must make plans without certainty on the funding position.